Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 As you might expect, you’ll find various rides at one park that you won’t find at the other.
 However, you’ll find many of the same popular rides at both Disneyland and Disney World.

 Both properties feature beloved attractions like Peter Pan and It's a Small World.
-Magic Kingdom and Disneyland Park both have iconic rides including Space Mountain, Big Thunder Mountain Railroad, Splash Mountain, Pirates of the Caribbean, Jungle Cruise and the Haunted Mansion, but you’ll find that there are a few subtle changes between the rides.
+Magic Kingdom and Disneyland Park both have iconic rides, including Space Mountain, Big Thunder Mountain Railroad, Tiana’s Bayou Adventure, Pirates of the Caribbean, Jungle Cruise and the Haunted Mansion, but there are a few subtle changes between the rides.

-The Star Wars: Galaxy’s Edge expansion containing rides like Millennium Falcon: Smugglers Run and Rise of the Resistance can also be found on both properties at Disneyland Park and Disney’s Hollywood Studios.
+The Star Wars: Galaxy’s Edge expansion contains rides like Millennium Falcon: Smugglers Run and Rise of the Resistance.
+You can find this attraction on both properties: at Disneyland Park and Disney World’s Hollywood Studios.

 Disneyland

-Between Disneyland Park and Disney California Adventure, there are a total of 53 different rides to enjoy, including a brand-new iteration of the popular Hollywood Studios attraction, Mickey & Minnie’s Runaway Railway, set to open in spring 2023.
+Between Disneyland Park and Disney California Adventure, there are 52 different rides to enjoy, including a brand-new iteration of the popular Hollywood Studios attraction, Mickey & Minnie’s Runaway Railway, which opened the spring of 2023.

 Disneyland rides: